verus-lang/verus/CONTRIBUTING.md

-# Tips for Contributing to Verus
+# Tips and Expectations for Contributing to Verus

 Thanks for contributing to Verus!
 Verus is an Open Source project and welcomes contributions.
 Please report issues or start discussions here on GitHub.